By using AWS re:Post, you agree to the AWS re:Post Terms of Use

 • General logs, slow query logs, and error logs

-After you identify what's using storage space, you can reclaim storage space.
-Then, monitor the FreeStorageSpace metric to avoid running out of space again.
+After you check your storage space and identify what is using the space, you can reclaim space.
+Then, you can monitor the FreeStorageSpace metric to prevent further storage space issues.

-Note: If there's a sudden decrease in available storage, check ongoing queries at the DB instance level by running the SHOW FULL PROCESSLIST command.
+Note: If there's a sudden decrease in available storage, then run the SHOW FULL PROCESSLIST command to check queries at the DB instance level.
 The SHOW FULL PROCESSLIST command provides information about all active connections and queries that are performed by each connection.
-To review the transactions that have been active for a long time, run the INFORMATION_SCHEMA.INNODB_TRX or SHOW ENGINE INNODB STATUS command.
+To review the transactions that have been active for a long time, first run the INFORMATION_SCHEMA.INNODB_TRX or SHOW ENGINE INNODB STATUS command.
 Then, review the output.

 Resolution

-Analyze the total space used on the DB instance (user-created databases)
+Check the total space used on your MySQL DB instance

 mysql> SELECT table_schema, ROUND(SUM(data_length+index_length)/1024/1024/1024,2) "size in GB" FROM information_schema.tables GROUP BY 1 ORDER BY 2 DESC;